hminhduc/web/public/command.md

 Create a seeds.rb on db folder and write insert code to auto insert data to table `rake db:seed`

+#8.rails
+`rails server -e production`

-#8.To create a new Rails application to use PostgreSQL:
+#9.To create a new Rails application to use PostgreSQL:
 `$ rails new myapp --database=postgresql`